Shoemaker703/college_retention/README.md

 │   └── ...
 ├── Images                              <- Folder containing images used in the notebook and this README │   └── ...
+├── Reproducibility                     <- Folder containing steps for collecting the data used in the summary notebook │   └── ...
 ├── .gitignore                          <- File specifying files/directories to ignore
+├── README.md                           <- Top-level README
-├── Final Notebook.ipynb                <- Final Jupyter Notebook containing full code and narrative for this project ├── README.md                           <- Top-level README └── utils.py                            <- Evaluation function used for modeling process throughout notebook
+├── Summary Notebook.ipynb              <- Final Jupyter Notebook containing full code and narrative for this project └── utils.py                            <- Evaluation function used for modeling process throughout notebook

 ```